-Pop Art was an art movement that began in the 1950s in the United Kingdom, becoming a popular in the United States in the 1960s.
-It was a reaction to the preceding art movements such as Abstract Expressionism, which was essentially highly personal and philosophical, and to the elitism of both traditional and modernist “high art.”
+Art was an art movement that centered on popular culture, consumer culture, and mass media.
+Pop Art began in the 1950s in the United Kingdom, and spread to the United States in the 1960s.
+It was a reaction to the preceding art movements such as Abstract Expressionism, which was highly personal and philosophical, and a reaction to the elitism of both traditional and modernist “high art.”

 Pop Art artists draw inspiration from the dynamic consumer culture, using and manipulating images from advertising, newspapers, comics, product labeling, television, and Hollywood movies.

 The leading names who shaped the movement were Eduardo Paolozzi, Peter Blake, Claes Oldenburg, Andy Warhol, Roy Lichtenstein, Robert Indiana, Robert Rauschenberg, among others.